magralo/appsilon_mateo/README.md

 - The complete dataset is available at: https://drive.google.com/file/d/1IeaDpJNqfgUZzGdQmR6cz2H3EQ3_QfCV/view?usp=sharing
 - to run this on your local machine just clone this project and run the app.R
 - if you want to run the whole project (including the propro part) on your local machine please download the dataset and save as data/ships.csv
+- Distance between two points is calculated as geosphere::distGeo

 Some coments about the dataset